jmanek/slate_node/README.md

 - Allow you to choose from highlight's different themes

 ### Alternatives
-A pure javascript alternative [node_clone](https://github.com/jmanek/slate_clone) with no build process
+A pure javascript implementation [node_clone](https://github.com/jmanek/slate_clone) with no build process